All About Braces

 Eating with Braces

-What can you eat?
-Let’s talk about what you shouldn’t eat!
-For the first day or so, stick to soft foods.
+What can you eat with braces?
+More importantly, what should you avoid?
+During the first day or two, stick to soft foods like soups, mashed potatoes, and smoothies.
 Avoid tough meats, hard breads, and raw vegetables.
-Before long, you’ll be able to bite a cucumber again.
-But you’ll need to protect your orthodontic appliances when you eat for as long as you’re wearing braces.
+Before long, you’ll be able to enjoy most foods again, but it’s important to protect your orthodontic appliances while eating.

 Foods to Avoid